material-motion/material-motion/specifications/runtime/performer.md

       function addPlan(plan)
     }

-**Delegated execution API**: Define an optional API that allows performers to delegate their work to an external system, like Web Animations or CoreAnimation.
+**Active State API**: Define an optional API that allows performers to affect the active state of the scheduler.
+This allows performers to indicate to the scheduler that an asynchronous operation is in play, such as Web Animations or CoreAnimation.

 > The performer may choose not to implement this API.